ULabanieh/CLA-Final-Project/README.md

 The project began by setting up the repository structure and initializing a Jupyter Notebook to support exploratory analysis and model development.
 The Utrecht housing dataset (`Utrechthousinghuge.csv`) was downloaded and loaded into a pandas DataFrame.

+Link to the original dataset in Kaggle: https://www.kaggle.com/datasets/ictinstitute/utrecht-housing-dataset/data

 Initial inspection steps were performed to understand the structure of the dataset, including the number of observations, available features, and data types.
 A preview of the data confirmed that each row represents an individual property listing and that the dataset is suitable for a supervised regression task.

 ---